SQL server CDC troubleshooting

 Starting the SQL Server agent on an Azure SQL Server virtual machine

-In case your SQL Server is running on an Azure SQL Server Virtual Machine, there are some cases in which the SQL Server Agent must be started from the instance itself.
+If your SQL Server is running on an Azure SQL Server Virtual Machine, you may need to start the SQL Server Agent from the instance itself.

 Procedure